Cars Brands that start with B

 Biddle Logo

-Biddle Motor Car Company of Philadelphia, Pennsylvania, USA, is an automobile brand founded in 1916.
-Its founders were McMaris and Charles Fry.
-The name was given in honor of one of the cities in the state.
-It was planned to create premium cars.
-Over the years, the brand has produced six car models and sold several hundred of them.
-The design was close to the popular European Mercedes and Austro-Daimler models.
-In 1921, the brand was sold and renamed Biddle-Crane Motor Car Company but closed in 1922.
+Biddle Motor Car Company of Philadelphia, Pennsylvania, United States, is an automobile brand founded in 1916.
+Its founders were McMaris and Charles Frye.
+The name was given in honor of one of the cities of the state.
+It was planned to create premium-class cars.
+Over the years, the brand produced six models of cars and sold several hundred of them.
+The design was close to the popular European models of Mercedes and Austro-Daimler.
+In 1921, the brand was sold and renamed the Biddle-Crane Motor Car Company, but closed in 1922.

 Bignan